 All protests must be in writing.
-KRS 45A.285(2) The written protest must be delivered to the Secretary of the Finance and Administration Cabinet.
+KRS 45A.285(2) The written protest must be delivered to the Secretary of the Finance and Administration Cabinet, either by personal delivery, U.S. mail, or by a private express mail service.
 The Secretary will investigate, analyze, and determine the protest.
 45A.285(1).
 The address of the Secretary of the Finance and Administration Cabinet is: